lightvector/KataGo/docs/GTP_Extensions.md

       * Has the same behavior as `kata-set-rules` except that `chinese` maps to `chinese-kgs` above.
    * `kgs-time_settings KIND ...`
       * This is an extension for playing on KGS, via kgsGtp.
+      * It is not clear if other implementations will support floating-point values for times, however, KataGo does support them.
+Values must still be non-negative and finite, and values up to at least 2^31-1 are supported.
       * As specified by kgsGtp docs, `KIND` should be one of `none | absolute | canadian | byoyomi`.
          * `none` indicates no time control
          * `absolute` should be followed by a single float `MAINTIME` specifying the time in seconds.